 Where can you buy cowhorn peppers?

 They aren’t nearly as prevalent as jalapeño peppers in supermarkets, so if it’s just the heat you are looking for, the jalapeño is much easier to pick up.
 Your best bet to buy these chilies fresh is farmers’ markets, specialty stores, and gourmet grocers.
 If you are looking to grow cowhorn peppers, you can buy cowhorn pepper seeds online or most likely at your local gardening store.

-Again, don’t let the size full you.
+Again, don’t let the size fool you.
 The cowhorn pepper is one big chili, but with relatively family-friendly heat.
 It’s a gentle giant – or at least a gentler giant than you may expect.
 If you’ve been looking for a frying pepper with jalapeño-level heat, it’s one of the best options around.